-If your bill is higher than expected, this month, it is likely because adjustments were made after the manual readings.
-That is, you have likely used more power than normal between readings and it is reflected in a larger-than-normal bill.
+If your bill is higher than expected in a given month, it is likely because adjustments were made after the manual readings.
+That is, you have likely used more power than normal between readings, and it is reflected in a larger-than-normal bill.
 With the AMI System, these adjustments will not happen because meters are read daily and reflect actual usage.

 How else will a Smart Meter affect my daily life?

-Smart meters also help customers detect any unusual consumption patterns as a result of, for example, leaving a portable electric heater turned on.
+Smart meters also help customers detect any unusual consumption patterns, for example, leaving a portable electric heater turned on.
 In the future, the system could also help detect power outages faster, decreasing restoration time.
 This means improved customer service as meter reading, connects and disconnects can be done remotely.
 Meter readers will no longer have to visit your property.